NeuPhysics/neutrino/docs/propagation.rst

    In other words, as long as we can measure the wave packet in a sense that the position difference is large enough, the wave packet still.

+.. admonition:: Question
+   :class: warning

+   What does decoherence mean then?

+.. admonition:: Answer
+   :class: note

+   An first idea can be that the wave packets of different mass eigen states are travelling at different speed thus they get very far apart after some travelling time.

+   However we should be careful with the wave packet formalism.
+This treatment is infact an effective treatment in my understanding, to reconcile the fact that the neutrinos are actually not at a definite position and momentum state due to quantum uncertainty principle.

+   So any discussion about the decoherence of the wave packets should make clear of the measurements including the production procedure.